openknowledge/workshop-cloud/README.md

 1. Go to https://console.aws.amazon.com/console/home
 2. Log into your AWS account via web console using your credentials.
 3. Choose AppRunner service via global search or service overview (Compute).
-4. Click "Create service".
+4. Click "Create an AppRunner service".
 This will lead you to AppRunner create service wizard (step 1 of 3)
 5. AppRunner wizard step 1 of 3:
    - Select "Container registry" (should be pre-selected)
    - Select "Amazon ECR" (should be pre-selected)